Title

 The Philippine National Red Cross is recognized as an independent and autonomous organization, granted privileges to provide humanitarian relief, with regulations on membership, governance, and prohibitions on unauthorized use of its name and emblem.

-It is recognized as a voluntary, independent and autonomous nongovernmental society auxiliary to the authorities of the Republic of the Philippines in the humanitarian field.
+It is recognized as a voluntary, independent and autonomous nongovernmental society auxiliary to the authorities of the Republic of the Philippines in the humanitarian field, assisting authorities in discharging obligations under the Geneva Conventions and the Red Cross Movement statutes.

-Membership is open to the entire population in the Philippines regardless of citizenship and is obtained by contributing to the Philippine Red Cross Annual Fund Campaign, which grants membership for one year and is tax-deductible.
+Membership is open to the entire population in the Philippines regardless of citizenship.
+Any contribution to the Philippine Red Cross Annual Fund Campaign entitles the contributor to membership for one (1) year.

 Analyze Cases Smarter, Faster